Coding-and-Crypto/Ubuntu-GPU-Mining/README.md

 ```
 #### 2. Download the proper GPU driver software.

-If you are using any AMD GPU, you can find information about which software packages to download here: <link>
+If you are using any AMD GPU, you can find information about which software packages to download here: https://www.amd.com/en/support

 The link in the code below is the specific AMD GPU Pro driver package compatible with my GPU model.
 ```shell